 A colostomy is a major surgery, and it involves some preparation.

 Before the surgery: You’ll have what’s called a pre-operation assessment meeting with your surgeon.
 They’ll make sure you fully understand the procedure, the risks involved and the lifestyle changes you’ll have to make afterward before you sign your consent forms.
 You may also discuss your pain management options at this time.
 A nurse will take a blood sample to check that you are well enough for surgery.
 They may also have an EKG test to check that your heart is in good health.
-A stoma specialist nurse will determine the best site on your body for your stoma and mark it for your surgeon.

 On the day of the surgery: You’ll need to avoid eating or drinking for six hours before surgery.
 Sometimes, you may be given an enema or bowel prep (like before a colonoscopy) to take at home.
 When you arrive at the hospital, you’ll change into a hospital gown.
 You’ll then be taken to a pre-op room to wait for your operation.
-Once you are in the operating room, you'll receive your anesthetic for surgery.
+Once you are in the operating room, you'll receive your anesthesia for surgery.